Posts

 Image

 Max managed to get 3 dog sits back to back enabling us to travel directly from one sit to another.
-The only drawback is that we had to go back to London from Cricklade first before travelling on a train to the second of the sits in Cambridge.
+The only drawback is that we had to go back to London from Cricklade first before travelling on a train to the second sit in Cambridge.
 We had been to Cambridge before for a previous sit however this one is in the south in a very well-to-do area.
-Jon, whose house we were going to, picked us up from the train station in the run-around family car which, in Cambridge, is a Range Rover.
+Jon, the home-owner, picked us up from the train station in the run-around family car which, of course, in Cambridge is a Range Rover.
 It's the first time we have done a stay in a yard bigger than a postage stamp.
 This was a 1/3 of an acre and a beautiful garden to sit drink our morning coffee contemplate the day.
 We really enjoyed the company of the two dogs we were looking after.
 Monty and Blue.
 As we complete a sit, we get a review from the pet owner which then goes on the dog-sitting site for other pet owners to see.
-So far, we have received perfect scores which make it easier to get 'better' sits. ...
+So far, we have received perfect scores which make it easier to get 'better' sits.
+We took the...

 51. Avebury Henge - UK